SchedMD/slurm-gcp/docs/federation.md

 ### Additional Requirements

-- User UID and GID are consistant accross all federated clusters.
+- User UID and GID are consistent across all federated clusters.

 ## Multiple Slurmdbd